Neo-Oli/contact/README.md

 git commit -m "Initial commit"
 ```

+### Environment variables

+Certain advanced features can be set via environment variables:

+- `CONTACT_SHORT_ALIASES=true` will cause mutt-aliases to just include the email and not the name

 ### Installation in Termux

 Contact developed on Termux with Termux in mind, but running it on termux requires an additional step.